UPPMAX/R-matlab-julia-HPC/docs/advanced/parallel_computing/README.md

     Prior:

     - What is parallel computing?
+    - How does parallel computing work?
-    - When to use parallel computing
+    - When to use parallel computing?

     Feedback: